winterdharma/DharmaPearls/01_agama/dirgha/DA_4.md

 5\.
 “There were disciples of the Buddha in many places whose lives ended.
 The Buddha described them all as having had ‘a certain birth in a certain place, a certain birth in a certain place.’
 The Buddha described it of those whose lives ended in the sixteen countries, namely Aṅga, Magadha, Kasi, Kośala, Vṛji, Malla, Cedi, Vatsa, Kuru, Pañcāla, Aśvaka,  Avanti, Maccha, Sūrasena, Gandhāra, and Kāmboja.[\[5\]](#n5){:#ref5} When people from Magadha died who were from the royal family or friends of the king, the Buddha didn’t describe [their birth places].”
 {:#p5}

 6\. Ānanda then emerged from his quiet room and went to the Bhagavān.
 He bowed his head at his feet, sat to one side, and said, “I was in a quiet room and thought to myself, ‘It’s amazing!
 Extraordinary!
-The Tathāgata gives his assurances to people that are beneficial to many. … The Buddha described it of those whose lives ended in the sixteen countries … When people from Magadha died who were from the royal family or friends of the king, the Buddha didn’t describe [their birth places].
+The Tathāgata gives his assurances to people that are beneficial to many. … The Buddha described it of those whose lives ended in the sixteen countries … When people from Magadha died who were from the royal family or friends of the king, the Buddha didn’t describe [their birth places].’
 {:#p6}

 7\.
 “Please describe them, Bhagavān!
 Please describe them, Bhagavān!
 It would be beneficial to all; gods and humans would be put at ease.